Assistant Professor (Construction Management)

 - Dedication to actively providing leadership to students through student club sponsorship, competition team coaching, organizing and implementing of similar student activities.

-Applications must include 1) a specific letter of interest, 2) complete vita or resume that includes four references with contact information, 3) brief statements of teaching philosophy including courses taught, and 4) statement of research interests.
-Review of applications will begin on February 1 and continue until position is filled.
+Applications must include 1) a specific letter of interest, 2) complete vita or resume that includes three references with contact information, one of which must come from industry, 3) brief statements of teaching philosophy, including a list of courses taught, 4) Unofficial transcript of the highest degree earned, and 5) statement of research interests and areas.
+Applications without these four requested inclusions will not be considered.
+Review of applications will begin on January 30, 2021 and continue until the position is filled.

-EMU enrolls approximately 20,000 students and offers an outstanding benefits package and a collegial work environment.
-EMU's distinct mix of comprehensive academic resources, strong diverse community initiatives, focus on Education First, and nationally-recognized undergraduate and graduate student research achievements set it apart.
-The EMU campus is located in the Ypsilanti/Ann Arbor community, five miles from downtown Ann Arbor and 35 miles west of Detroit, MI and Windsor, Ontario.
+EMU enrolls approximately 17,000 students and offers an outstanding benefits package and a collegial work environment.
+EMU's distinct mix of comprehensive academic resources, strong diverse community initiatives, focus on Education First, and nationally recognized undergraduate and graduate student research achievements set it apart.
+The campus is located in the Ypsilanti/Ann Arbor community, five miles from downtown Ann Arbor and 35 miles west of Detroit, MI, and Windsor, Ontario, Canada.

 Eastern Michigan University is an Equal Opportunity Employer and Educator that is strongly committed to achieving excellence through cultural diversity.